 Adopting a systems perspective is essential to help agriculture contribute to Europe’s own policy objectives and also international targets such as the UN Sustainable Development Goals.
 Policy-making in this ‘nexus’ is very challenging and therefore can benefit from new, more holistic, analytical approaches to identify where change is needed, and to better anticipate the consequences of potential interventions.
+The MAGIC researchers report:

 Our analysis of agricultural production and supply systems highlights environmental pressures generated by consumption, and that further pressures and impacts within Europe are avoided by using imported goods.
 The footprints of these imports can have serious negative environmental consequences outside of the EU, so this process of ‘externalisation’ has implications for both Europe’s food security and its contribution to other countries’ Sustainable Development.

-We believe the insights of MAGIC indicate transformative change may be needed to achieve EU policy goals and international commitments, yet any changes and innovations in the agri-food system must be carefully appraised in terms of multiple environmental consequences.
+We believe the insights of MAGIC indicate that transformative change may be needed to achieve EU policy goals and international commitments, yet any changes and innovations in the agri-food system must be carefully appraised in terms of multiple environmental consequences.

 The event at the European Parliament showed how projects such as MAGIC can suggest changes in metrics, methods, monitoring and also provide spaces for reflection and reframing the debate.